BryceLindley/BookStoreApp/README.md

-### This is the capstone project of the Nanodegree program which Required:
+### This is the capstone project :rocket: of the Nanodegree program which Required:

 - [ ] User workflow
 - [ ] User needs